sourcegraph/handbook/content/departments/engineering/product/process/index.md

 Product Management collaborates with a lot of different groups.
 Beyond our shared [work as a team value](../../../../company-info-and-process/values/index.md#work-as-a-team), there are some teams where collaboration is especially important and where roles and responsibilities can be unclear.
 To help clarify this, we have documented high level practices around how we work together.

 Apart from the guidance for specific groups we collaborate with below, we also have a general principle within Engineering of [welcoming contributions](../../cross-team-collab.md).

-### Cross-team owners

-Priorities that consistently require the collaboration of multiple engineering teams are given [cross-product owners](prioritize_and_build/cross-product_owners.md).

 ### Executive decisions